garethhallberg/ReactMoviesWeb/README.md

 ## useEffect

-App.js loads and useeffect happens and makes teh call looking for movies with the word girl in it's title.
+App.js loads and useEffect happens and makes the call looking for movies with the word girl in it's title.

 ## simple fetch